TADA Module 1: Training for Intermediate/Advanced R Users

 QAQC Service User Guide for more details on how TADA leverages the

-validation table to flag potentially invalid data.
+validation table to flag potentially suspect data.

 TADA_FindQCActivities()